|Field to Forest Oberon|

 The main street of Katoomba is closed to motor traffic and open to pedestrians.
 This allows the whole town to become a performance space.
 Streets are lined with market stalls and everybody is encouraged to dress in costume.

 Winter Magic won't just be the name of Katoomba's premier festival during winter, but a description of what will be experienced when the town will unleash a mammoth mix of surprises once again.
-The Grand Parade is always popular.

 Travel directly to the Festival via steam train or simply take a ride to Mount Victoria and back when you get here.